GuoLab-UESTC/SCTFA-SNN/README.md

 - CUDA 10.0
 - MNIST-DVS data

+## Running Example
+1. running the timeclics.py to split MNIST-DVS dataset into 20 timewindows with 25ms
+2. Train the SCTFA-SNN model by running main.py

 ## Citation
 If you find this repository useful for your research, please consider citing the paper